racheljeong/racheljeong/README.md

 ## ***Hi there*** 👋
 </br>
-Junior Web Developer specializing in front-end. <br/> Always desire to be better as Web Developer! <br/>
+Junior Web Developer specializing in front-end. <br/> Always desire to be better as a Web Developer! <br/>
-Strength in communication with co-workers and customer.
+Strength in communication with co-workers and customers.
 </br>
 </br>